EverSeenTOTOTO/coc-poem/README.md

 + default: `true`

 Whether to fetch provider data at this time, the fetch will run in backend silently.
+If you use `prepareScreen` to render, leave this option `true`.

 #### `shouldUseBrowser`